adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 parallel.
 Since channels can't edit shared memory, we can process all the channel transactions in parallel.

-## What is the Circulating Supply of æ?
+## What is the Circulating Supply of aeon?

-Total æ distributed during Contribution Phase 1: 139,089,935.082
+Aeon distributed during Contribution Phase 1: 139,089,935.082

-Total æ to be distributed during Contribution Phase 2: 21,000,000 CHF (Swiss Francs)
+Aeon to be distributed during Contribution Phase 2: 21,000,000 Swiss Francs

-Total æ in circulation after contribution phase 2:

 ## What is the Maximum Supply of AE?